vmxx/IDS2024S/hw/2/README.md

 1. See the pdf in the same folder
 2. ENIAC stands for Electronic Numerical Integrator And Computer
 3. Binary is easier for computers to process
-4. Cache is the fastest part of the computer memory
+4. Cache is the fastest part of the computer memory  -
-5.  a
+5. Disk is the slowest part of the storage device in computers
-6.  a
+6. A bit (binary digit) is the smallest unit of data
 7.  a
 8. FORTAN, created in 1957
 9.  a